Trump says he doesn’t need China trade deal before election

 Morrison said Australia has benefited greatly from China’s economic growth.
 At the same time, he said once China’s economy got to a certain level, “then you need to be obviously playing to the same rules as those other developed nations.”

+After Trump’s comments, a Chinese delegation nixed its plans to travel to Montana after contacting the Montana Farm Bureau the day before about a visit to discuss agricultural commodities, said Scott Kulbeck, Montana Farm Bureau director of membership development.

+“The next thing we heard, they canceled the visit,” he said.
+“They just decided they had to cut their trip short and return to China.”
+Kulbeck said Chinese embassy officials expressed interest in visiting the state another time.

 Trump also emphasized the importance of passing a new trade agreement with Canada and Mexico.
-He said “we need that for our country.”
+“Hopefully that’s going to be put up to a vote very soon,” Trump said.
+“We need that for our country.”